SkycoinProject/cxo-2/example/cxo-file-sharing/README.md

 ### Daemon Service

+Service instance can be started with `cxo-file-sharing` command.
 Service has two key points implemented

 - App registration to cxo node
 - Listening and handling cxo node notifications